core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 the same method described above, only unassigned YÀNG items are processed at step #3.
 Already existing items in the SID file should not be given new SIDs.

+Note that ".sid" file versions are specific to a YANG module revision.
+For each new YANG module or each new revision of an existing YANG module, the version number of the initial ".sid" file should either be 0 or should not be present.

 # ".sid" file lifecycle {#sid-lifecycle-ex}

 Before assigning SIDs to their YANG modules, YANG module authors must acquire a